Submit Your Sitemap for Free-Instantly Validate and Test Your XML Sitemap

 To submit your sitemap to Google, open the Google Search Console.
 Make sure you have your website verified.
 Once verified, navigate to the “Sitemaps” section from the available menu.

-Once the submission is successful, you will receive confirmation.
-Google will then crawl your sitemap.
+Once the submission is successful, you’ll receive confirmation.
+Google will then crawl your sitemap, and you can see when Googlebot accessed the sitemap and any potential processing errors.
 Regularly check back to ensure there are no errors in the submitted sitemap.

-Submitting your Sitemap to Bing and Other Search Engines
+2. Submitting Your Sitemap to Bing and Other Search Engines

 Bing offers a similar process for sitemap submission.
 Access the Bing Webmaster Tools and verify your site if you haven’t done so.
 Navigate to the “Sitemaps” section.